Battle of Velikiye Luki: Soviet offensive

-The Soviet offensive to retake the city was developed in mid-November 1942 using troops from the 3rd and 4th Shock armies, and 3rd Air Army.
-The city was defended by the 83rd Infantry Division (Lieutenant General Theodor Scherer) the lines to the south held by the 3rd Mountain Division, and the front to the north held by the 5th Mountain Division.
-The city itself was provided with extensively prepared defenses and garrisoned by a full regiment of the 83rd Division a total of about 7,000 troops.
+The Soviet offensive to retake the city was developed in mid-November 1942 using troops from the 3rd and 4th Shock armies and 3rd Air Army.
+The city was defended by the 83rd Infantry Division (Lieutenant General Theodor Scherer) the lines to the south held by the 3rd Mountain Division and the front to the north held by the 5th Mountain Division.
+The city was provided with extensively prepared defenses and garrisoned by a regiment of the 83rd Division, a total of about 7,000 troops.

 Encirclement of German forces

 Rather than attacking the town directly, the Soviet forces advanced into the difficult terrain to the north and south of the town.
 Spearheaded by the 9th and 46th Guards and 357th Rifle Divisions of 5th Guards Rifle Corps to the south and the 381st Rifle Division to the north, the operation commenced on 24 November.
 Despite heavy losses, they successfully cut the land links to the city by 27 November, trapping the garrison; by the next day they threatened to cut off other elements of the corps south of the city when the front commander released his 2nd Mechanised Corps into the breach created between the 3rd Mountain and 83rd Infantry Divisions.
 Army Group Centre's commander asked the OKH for permission to conduct a breakout operation while the situation was still relatively fluid by pulling the German lines back by around 10 mi.
 The request was dismissed by Hitler, who, pointing to an earlier success in a similar situation at Kholm, demanded that the encircled formations stand fast while the Gruppe "Chevallerie" from the north and 20th Motorised Division from the south counter-attacked to open the encirclement.